-Prerequisite: MTH 142 or permission of instructor.
-Effective fall 2007, MTH 301 will be added as a prerequisite.
+Prerequisite: MTH 142 and MTH 301, or permission of instructor.

 A critical treatment of the foundations of Euclidean geometry.
 The parallel postulate, absolute and non-Euclidean geometries.
 Defects in Euclid's treatment and a modern axiomatization of Euclidean geometry.
 Independence, consistency, and completeness of a system of axioms; model of system of axioms.
 Coordination of Euclidean geometry.